ErsinIsTurkish/ErsinIsTurkish/README.md

 - 👋 Hi, I’m @ErsinIsTurkish
 - 👀 I’m interested in women (and men) (mostly men)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to be a productive member of society
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on your mom
-- 📫 How to reach me ...
+- 📫 How to reach me - you don't

 <!---
 ErsinIsTurkish/ErsinIsTurkish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.